ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

     * Instead of just setting `isLightOn` to `true`, this tells the script to change `isLightOn` to whatever it is NOT set to.
 If `isLightOn` is `false` it sets it to `true`, and vice versa.
 In other words, the value is toggled to the state it is not currently at.

-3. Let’s see if our script correctly toggles between isLightOn = false and isLightOn = true when the player interacts with the switch.
-Anywhere in our OnSwitchInteraction function type:
+3. Let's see if our script correctly toggles between `isLightOn = false` and `isLightOn = true` when the player interacts with the switch.
+Anywhere in our `OnSwitchInteraction` function type:

     `print(isLightOn)`